gagocarrilloedgar/portfolio/data/authors/default.md

 ## 2019
-- Developer several freelance projects for startups such as: [Nodem](https://www.linkedin.com/company/nodem-security/)
+- Started doing full-stack end to end freelance projects for startups and entreprises such as: [Nodem](https://www.linkedin.com/company/nodem-security/)
 - Joined [Twistechnology](http://twistechnology.com) as a Software industrial enginer (in charge of the I+D team mixing mechanical and software engineering)
 - Machine Learning certification by [Coursera](https://www.coursera.org/browse/data-science/machine-learning)
 - Schoolarship (fully-funded) to take the MBA by [Quantic School os Business and Technology](https://quantic.edu)